The ACT College Report

 Additional information can be found in The ACT User Handbook for Educators (PDF; 48 pages, 864KB).

 Detailed explanations and close-up views of each of these sections are provided below.

 The top left section show the student's name, mailing address including country if not U.S., and gender, provided at the time of registration or testing.
 The top right section shows the last 4 digits of the student's Social Security number (if the student provided it) or ACT ID, birthdate, and phone number (Telephone Types are: H = Home, C = Cell, O = Other).
 If the student did not provide an SSN, ACT has assigned an ACT ID that begins with a dash.

 The bottom left section includes the code number, name, and address of the student's high school, as reported at the time of registration or testing.

 Test Location: To help colleges identify different sets of test scores that may be achieved in the same month, ACT reports the location where the test was taken.
 All test locations must be authorized by ACT.
 The possible test locations are:

 - NATIONAL: Testing at a national test center on a national test date (National test centers are those within the U.S. plus those in U.S. territories, Puerto Rico, and Canada.)

 - INTRNATL: Testing at an international test center on an international test date (International test centers are those outside the U.S., U.S. territories, Puerto Rico, and Canada.)

-- STATE: In-school testing on a state test date.
+- STATE: In-school testing on a State and District testing date.

 In addition, scores achieved through locally scheduled on-campus administrations for admitted or applicant students are reported as RESIDUAL.